randa-mu/onlyswaps-solidity/README.md

 ## BLS Signature Verification Workflows

-Several critical functions in the OnlySwaps contracts require BLS (BN254) signature verification to ensure secure, threshold-authorized actions.
+Several critical functions in the only swaps contracts require BLS (BN254) signature verification to ensure secure, threshold-authorized actions.
 Each function expects a BLS signature over a specific message, which can be generated off-chain using the helper functions provided in the contracts.
 The message generated is already hashed to a point on G1 using the correct Domain Separation Tag (DST).
 Below is a description of each function, how BLS verification is used, and how to obtain the message to sign.

 ### Swap Request & Solver Rebalancing